 You have a good choice of international airports to fly into when coming to Verbier, either in winter or summer.
 Geneva and Zurich are the most commonly used.

-Geneva Airport is extremely well connected from most UK and European cities and is the closest airport to Verbier.
-Flights to Geneva are competitively priced because of high passenger volumes and you can pick up Swiss chocolate and Swiss watches on your way through!
+Geneva Airport is extremely well connected from most UK and European cities and is the largest airport near Verbier.
+Flights to Geneva are competitively priced because of high passenger volumes and you can pick up Swiss chocolate and Swiss watches on your way through.

 Other Swiss airports such as Zurich and Bern are well connected to Verbier by road and the Swiss rail network.
 Bern is closer (around 2.15 hours transfer) and services a lot of European destinations, but if you're coming from further afield you're more likely to fly into Zurich which welcomes flights from all over the world, year round.
 You could also fly into one of the Italian or French airports such as Milan, Turin or Lyon although they involve not only crossing international borders, but also mountain roads (from Italy) and road tolls if you're self driving.

-We'd recommend Geneva as the best option, as it has the most onward transfer options and the shortest transfer time to Verbier.
+We'd recommend Geneva as the best option, as it has the most onward transfer options to Verbier.
 On the subject of transfers, you can take a private taxi, hire a car, take the train or pick up a private airport transfer.
 Travel times vary for each airport, as do the respective transfer costs.
 Read more in our Transfers Guide.

 There are an increased number of international flights to the above airports during the winter months, operating from December to March/April.
 In summer there are plenty of flights to Geneva and Zurich from all over the world.
 Use our Flight Finder via the link below to search for the best flights for your trip.